CoderDojoTC/micropython/docs/oled/01-oled-intro.md

 1. I2C - simple 2 wire connection (not including power and ground)
 2. SPI - five wires but also faster screen refresh rates

+Updating a 128X64 display using I2C takes around 37ms.
+When using the SPI interface, updating the display can be reduced to around 2.79ms.

 These labs will assume these parameters, but you can modify the labs to use different sizes and display driver chips by only modifying a few lines of code.

 ## I2C Scanner